PTB-M4D/PyDynamic_tutorials/README.md

 #### 5. Go to localhost:8888

 Usually a browser window will have opened automatically at this point.
-Otherwise just open one yourself and navigate to the printed URL in the console, in our case `http://localhost:8888/?token=f368c552e042d48d46ff4c8a094448d0e7681790b0719215`.
+Otherwise, just open one yourself and navigate to the printed URL in the console, in our case `http://localhost:8888/?token=f368c552e042d48d46ff4c8a094448d0e7681790b0719215`.